 - Keep your copy short-You can say what you need to in two or three sentences followed by a link, video, or photo.
 Use tight, punchy language.
 Almost all Facebook users will skip over your post if it's longer than one paragraph.
 Facebook will initially display only the first 400 characters (not words) of a post.
-Don't use political or insider jargon, and shorten very long URLs when possible by using tools like Bitly.com - Use visual storytelling-People on social media love pictures and graphics.
-Post a single great photo on your timeline, upload photo albums of local events, and use photos to promote events.
-Share others' pictures.
-"A picture is worth a thousand 'likes."
-Look to the Sierra Club's design archive for examples of quality graphics and infographics. - Diversify your content-Post photos, graphics, news stories, live video, blog posts, events, announcements, video, etc., but remember that posts with a visual element typically perform better than those without.
+Don't use political or insider jargon, and shorten very long URLs when possible by using tools like Bitly.com - Use visual storytelling-People on social media love pictures, graphics, and increasingly, video.
+Share a single great video on your timeline, upload photo albums of local events, and use photos to promote events.
+Share others' pictures and video.
+"A picture is worth a thousand 'likes.'"
+Look to the Sierra Club's design archive for examples of quality graphics and infographics.